kaitlynntnguyen/web-scraping/README.md

 3. I stored the article titles and preview texts of the news articles in a title-and-preview pair in a Python list of dictionaries, giving each dictionary two keys: `title` and `preview`.

-4. I exported the results to a json file `mars_news.json`

 ### Deliverable 2: Scrape and Analyze Mars Weather Data**